mazenAT/community-hub-front/PAYMOB_INTEGRATION.md

    - Updated navigation to use new recharge flow

 3. **App** (`src/App.tsx`)
-   - Added routes for RechargeWallet and PaymentCallback
+   - Added route for PaymentCallback
    - Updated routing structure

 ## API Integration